 - Cutscene Power to the Max: In gameplay terms, he is the slowest character in the game, but if went by what you see him do outside of battle, you'd assume he's the fastest.

-- Dumb Muscle: Emphasis on the dumb and muscle, his response to Idura saying he was sent by "a certain someone" is saying he was sent by someone who doesn't have a name, and after proceeds to effortless defeat the monsters he brought.
+- Dumb Muscle: Emphasis on the dumb and muscle, his response to Idura saying he was sent by "a certain someone" is saying he was sent by someone who doesn't have a name, and then proceeding to effortlessly defeat the monsters he brought.
 He also goes and falls into every trap Idura sets for him, but always breaks out through sheer brute force.

-- Fingerless Gloves: In DS game he has one only on his left hand.
-Justified that his right hand was set with an energy core.
+- Fingerless Gloves: In the DS game he has one only on his left hand.
+Justified, since his right hand was set with an energy core.

 - Genius Ditz: Not the sharpest tool in the shed, but he knows a lot about fighting (enough to teach his prince), and even cheers Tia up.

 - Giver of Lame Names: He takes this duty in the remake instead of Guy during one scene in Gratze.
 Unlike Guy who only gets Selan's name lame, he gets everybody but himself lame.

 - Leitmotif: A heroic tune titled "The Strongest Man", appropriately enough; it plays whenever Dekar makes a big appearance, whether it's in the original or in the remake.

 - Made of Explodium: Whatever sword he wields to fend monsters off as Maxim and his party set course for Doom Island.
 Either that, or his sword is so powerful that it makes enemies explode upon contact.
 Either way, it's enough to make some of the monsters run for the hills.
 This ability is actualized in the remake as one of his special attacks.

 - Master of None: In Curse of the Sinistrals, he lacks a unique ability like the other characters, and instead is able to use any weapon except the Dual Blade.